SBA Loan Down Payment: The Essential Guide

 Can I get an SBA Loan without a down payment?

-There are several SBA loans that do not require a down payment.
+Several SBA loans do not require a down payment.
 However, most of these loans are designed to solve a specific challenge.

 • SBA Microloan: Term loans up to $50,000 for startups and younger businesses.